t-park1112/We-Have-No-Idea/1 Practices & Tools/Planning and Tracking Practices.md

 the product backlog are given an estimated effort value.
 Consensus for the effort of a user story are determined with prime numbers when the scrum team, the scrum master and the product owner have come to a consensus that a user story should be of ‘x’ value, because of reason ‘y’.
+The higher a value, the more effort it is required.
 This will help plan out sprints, so that all sprints have equal amount of effort assigned, so that the work load is distributed.